 Sunday, July 12, 2020

 Plato says that the republic of the children of the mind lies “beyond the last peaks and all the seas of the world.”
 To the republic of the children of the mind, Plato gives the name “Atlantis,” which is not modeled after any existing society and represents a new spirit of humanity, a venturing into a higher level of civilization.
-But an Atlantis cannot be founded in a known continent which is filled with the madding crowd of humanity—it needs a new place, which, as Plato puts it, lies “beyond the last peaks and all the seas of the world,” or is shrouded in mystery.
+An Atlantis cannot be founded in a known continent which is filled with the madding crowd of humanity—it needs a new place, which, as Plato puts it, lies “beyond the last peaks and all the seas of the world.”
+Atlantis implies a place that is surrounded in mystery.

 Posted by Anoop Verma at 5:51:00 PM